How do you introduce yourself to the hiring manager in a way that’s impactful and memorable?

 Think About Your Career Goals and Objectives

-Instead of focusing on everything you’ve accomplished over your years of experience, consider your career goals and objectives.
+Instead of focusing on everything you’ve accomplished over your years of experience, consider your career resume objectives.

 How have these influenced your choices and led you to who you are today?